Understanding End-of-life Care in Australia

 Being informed that you do not have long left to live is devastating news for anyone.
 Even in situations where the patient is aware that their illness is progressing, this news can ignite stress and emotional responses from them and their loved ones.

-• Devise an advanced care directive about what medical treatments the patient may or may not wish to have as part of a broader advanced care plan (if not already in place).
+• Helping them implement an advanced care directive about what medical treatments they may or may not wish to have as part of a broader advanced care plan (if not already in place).

-• The patient will have a lot of questions - talking about their situation is one of the best ways to cope.
+• The patient will have many questions - talking about their situation is one of the best ways to cope.

-• Reassure the patient that when faced with the news of reaching an ‘end-of-life’ stage, they are not alone: there are healthcare professionals, resources and communities available to support them.
+• Reassuring the patient that when faced with the news of reaching an ‘end-of-life’ stage, they are not alone: there are healthcare professionals, resources and communities available to support them.

-• Patients are entitled to sympathetic care, support and information around what to expect at the end-of-life stage.
+• Remembering that patients are entitled to sympathetic care, support and information about what to expect at the end-of-life stage.

-• It’s important to instruct the patient to connect with family and carers and let their wishes be known and understood.
+• Encouraging the patient to connect with family and carers and let their wishes be known and understood.

 end-of-life care supporting carers